hull-graveyard/hull-registration/README.md

 # User Registration Tutorial

-For this tutorial, we'll create a registration workflow.
+For this tutorial, we'll create a form so Users can register and fill-in details.
 It's a two-step process:

-* ask the user to log in with his/her Facebook account
+* Ask the user to log in with his/her Facebook account
-* ask him/her to fill in a form to complete the profile
+* Ask him/her to fill in a form to complete the profile

 ## Prerequisites